stsiwo/idp_auth_pkce/README.md

     - add register page link (if a user does not have account for my idp)<br>
   * **Idp.4**: ~~is it possible without consent page?~~<br>
     - currently clients and users are internal so don't need consent at all.
-### Resource Server (CatalogApi) features
+### Resource Server (CatalogApi: CRUD) features
-    - don't apply DDD since this api only does query stuff.
+    - need to fix "CRUD" to "DDD" because of implementation of Admin role to update products
   * **1**: implement Infrastructure Layer.
     - ~~DataEntity~~
     - DbContext